-This course is a standard 30 point course.
-Students are expected to spend 20 hours per week working on this course, whether they are enrolled part-time or full-time.
+This course is a standard 30 point course and students are expected to spend 20 hours per week involved in each 30 point course that they are enrolled in.

 If you are studying full-time, for this course, you can expect 6 hours of lectures, 4 hours of labs, and at least 10 hours of reading and thinking about the content and work on assignments and/or test preparation.